 Dr. Matthews is a biologist who specializes in reproductive ecology and acoustic behavior of pinnipeds.
 She completed her PhD from Syracuse University in Biology.
 In addition to being a research associate with Sound Science she is also an Affiliate Professor of Biology at the Metropolitan State University of Denver.
 While most of her research has investigated marine organisms, she also holds expertise in terrestrial acoustics and dabbles in invertebrate (bugs!) communication.

-Ms. Haver is an acoustician and oceanographer with a background in soundscape analyses, environmental acoustics, and marine policy.
-She completed her MS in Wildlife Science from Oregon State University where she was monumental in spearheading the NOAA/ NPS Ocean Noise Reference Station Network (NRS).
-She is currently a PhD candidate in Wildlife Science at Oregon State University and a Nancy Foster Scholar.
+Dr. Haver is an acoustician and oceanographer with a background in soundscape analyses, environmental acoustics, and marine policy.
+She completed her MS and PhD in Wildlife Science from Oregon State University where she was monumental in spearheading the NOAA/ NPS Ocean Noise Reference Station Network (NRS).
+In addition to her work with Sound Science Samara is also a postdoctoral fellow with the OSU/NOAA Cooperative Institute for Marine Resource Studies analyzing soundscapes and anthropogenic noise in Glacier Bay National Park, Alaska.
 Read more about Samara and her research here.

 We are a federally registered 501c(3), as such any donations made to Sound Science are tax deductible.
 Your donations keep our organization afloat.